 Listed below are the various working committees with the MTI that you can volunteer for.
 Take a look at each and click the "CALL FOR VOLUNTEERS" link to indicate your interest.
 The MTI will contact you to help facilitate your involvement once you have completed the online form.
 Thank you for your consideration to volunteer and to help us be MTI strong.

 VOLUNTEER OPPORTUNITIES - (CLICK HERE to Share Volunteer Interest)

 The MTI currently provides three comprehensive benchmarking surveys in sales, operational costs, and wage/benefits.
 These surveys produce historical trends that are used to help forecast the future with the MTI’s forecasting vendor.
 This team consistently reviews the surveys and their reports, to ensure they bring value and meaningful data to the MTI members.
 This committee meets via conference calls periodically to review the benchmarking programs and financial surveys.

 Content Review Team

 As the MTI Academy’s content continues to evolve, this team is on call to review current, or new content, for validity and technical accuracy.
 Anytime new content is being produced for the online academy, the MTI looks for a team of three people from this group to peer review the content.
 This team doesn’t officially meet as a full team.
 They are used specifically in small teams to review technical content for the MTI’s training.

-This committee is in charge of reviewing the “Call for Presentations” for Furnaces North America’s technical conference every other year, as well as, monitor the progress of the annual YES Management Training Program.
+This committee is in charge of developing the MTI’s educational and networking programming at each of the national meetings.
+The committee meets via conference call to analyze survey results of prior meetings, and member needs, to determine what topics and ideas should be a part of the educational program at the national meetings, in order to maximize educational and networking value to those attending.
+The committee also reviews the “Call for Presentations” for Furnaces North America’s technical conference every other year, as well as, monitor the progress of the annual YES Management Training Program.
 The team meets a couple times throughout the year via conference call.

 Next Generation Creative Team